astronomer/docs/astro/install-gcp.md

 - Private Services Connect
 - A VPC Peering connection between Astronomer's VPC and the VPCs for your broader network

-If you want to access resources using a VPC peering connection, you additionally need to provide a CIDR block (RFC 1918 IP Space) no smaller than a `/19` range for each of the following services:
+Astro uses 4 different CIDR blocks for creating the infrastructure for your Astronomer Cluster.
+If you plan on peering with an existing VPC want to use custom values for your CIDRs, then you must additionally provide your own CIDR ranges (RFC 1918 IP Space) of `/19` or better for the following services:

-- **Subnet CIDR**: Used by nodes in your GKE cluster
+- **Subnet CIDR**: Used by nodes in your GKE cluster, defaults to `172.20.0.0/19`
-- **Pod CIDR**: Used by GKE pods
+- **Pod CIDR**: Used by GKE pods, defaults to `172.21.0.0/19`
-- **Service Address CIDR**: Used by GKE services
+- **Service Address CIDR**: Used by GKE services, defaults to `172.21.0.0/19`
-- **Service VPC Peering**: Used by Private Service Connections
+- **Service VPC Peering**: Used by Private Service Connections, defaults to `172.21.0.0/19`

 ## Step 1: Access Astro